 Monitors usually have USB-C or HDMI output.
 Keep that in mind.
 Other ports that can be interesting to your needs are the AUX or USB-A output for speakers and external hard drives.

 Frequently asked questions

 Selecting a new monitor that fits your type of design work is quite a challenge.
-We receive a lot of questions.
+As a result, we receive a lot of questions.
 Here are the most frequently asked questions we can answer to help you purchase the best monitor for design available today.

 Do I need a 4K monitor as a graphic designer?

-So, to answer your question, if your laptop can handle it, go for it.
-However, it not a requirement.
+So, to answer your question, if your laptop can handle it and you have the money, go for it.
+However, it is not a requirement.
 You can do your graphic design work just fine on a 1440p or 1080p display.

 Are curved monitors worth it?

-Yes, for professional designers curved monitors are totally worth it.
+Yes, for professional designers, curved monitors are worth it.
 In most cases, curved monitors are slightly more expensive than flat monitors.
-The benefits, however, weight up to the additional costs.
-A curved monitor is less straining on the eyes and have a better field of view.
+The benefits, however, weigh up to the additional costs.
+For example, a curved monitor causes less strain on the eyes and has a better viewing angle.

-As a designer, having a better field of view is important.
+As a designer, having a better field of view is essential.
 You’ll see the on-screen color in a better way.
-This means that you can be more productive all while being more efficient and less taxing on your mental health and eyes.
+It means that you can be more productive while being more efficient and less taxing on your mental health and eyes.
 If that’s not worth it, we don’t know what is.